Course Delivery - Syllabus

 - The "Sample Course Syllabus," also referred to as a generic syllabus, is posted to the Ecampus Schedule of Classes, linked from your course, so that students who are thinking about taking your course will have an overview of the topics, learning objectives, project and exam requirements, learning resources, and “classroom” environment.
 This version of the course syllabus should not be term-specific, and thus should not include specific dates.
 Inclusion of dates would require updating the syllabus every term that you teach the course.
 Instead, we suggest that you indicate timing of topics, exams and due dates for projects by week of the term.
 For example, “Midterm – Week 5.”
 We would suggest you consider keeping the length of the Sample Syllabus between two and three pages.

 Save your final version of the Sample Course Syllabus as a Word document and send by email attachment to firstname.lastname@example.org.
 The document will then be converted to PDF format for posting to the Ecampus Schedule of Classes.
-Please contact Moina if you have questions (541-737-9813).

 Note: Remember to review the Sample Syllabus prior to registration each term to ensure it is current and accurate, and provide updates to Ecampus as needed.

-- The "Detailed Course Syllabus" is the syllabus you will provide to your enrolled students within Blackboard once they begin their course.
+- The "Detailed Course Syllabus" is the syllabus you will provide to your enrolled students within Canvas once they begin their course.
 In many cases it will be exactly the same as the Sample Course Syllabus with the addition of week-by-week timelines for readings and discussions, and specific due dates for exams and projects.
 You may also want to include more comprehensive information in this syllabus than you would provide in the Sample Course Syllabus, such as:

 - Reading assignment details;